 To sum up what this failure taught me:

 Think big but start small.Understand users needs.
 When dealing with complex systems "before you disturb a system in any way, watch how it behaves."
 Studying ethnography and learning about the principle of "go and see" have helped me learn how to make sense of systems.Know when to quit.
 I ignored the realities of the business, sticking it out for too long.

 The Global Leadership Center (GLC) is a a project based interdisciplinary program.
 The projects are often for real world clients.

 In the fall of 2012 the second-year GLC students were coming off of a lackluster project.
 The client for the winter project fell through.

-I stepped up and pver two weeks, secured a partnership with the RAND Corporation and ensured I had autonomy to run the project as I saw fit.
-The RAND Corporation is where they're "interns have PhD's" and they had "never partnered with undergraduates before."
+Over two weeks, I secured a partnership with the RAND Corporation and ensured I had autonomy to run the project as I saw fit.
+The RAND Corporation is where their "interns have PhD's" and they had "never partnered with undergraduates before."
 It was ambitious.

 We devised a project.
 GLC students would answer the question: what implications would the Arab Spring have for foreign policy and defense strategy in the Middle East and North Africa?

 I made the course pass/fail.
-"You can't do that" they said.
+"You can't do that" I was told.
 Real world projects have deliverables and outcomes, not grades.
 I knew the incentives had to match the work.
 With grades, students stop once the grade is delivered.
 That wouldn't work here.

 The sentiments from the 93% are below.

 "The Arab Spring project is one of my most valued academic accomplishments and it would not have been possible without Mark’s leadership."